GSA/digitalgov.gov/content/communities/cloud-infrastructure-community.md

 # Learn how to edit our pages at https://workflow.digital.gov
 slug: cloud-infrastructure-community
 date: 2020-04-30 10:00:00 -0500
-title: "Cloud & Infrastructure Community"
+title: "Cloud and Infrastructure Community"
 deck: "We connect data center and cloud colleagues to share insights and knowledge."
 summary: "A community for those who support their agency’s IT modernization efforts, and want to learn about application rationalization, data center optimization, and federal cloud computing."